In an earlier article, we provide a comprehensive overview of WordPress Themes.

 To browse thousands of excellent FREE WordPress themes from the official Themes Repository, go here:

-Use The Theme Filters
+Use The WP Theme Filtering

 Pros & Cons Of Using Free Themes

-If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and responsive support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:
+If you are looking for themes with stunning design, or professional quality yet highly affordable WordPress web design themes with a distinctive look, unique customizable options and ongoing support, then search through the WordPress theme galleries of the “Premium” theme design agencies listed below:

 - Corporate – themes suitable for government sites or marketing purposes.

-- Mobile – e.g. responsive themes.
+- Mobile – e.g. mobile-switching themes.

 When you purchase WordPress themes from ThemeForest, you will receive email notifications when a new update is available for your theme …

-(ThemeForest sends you theme update notifications)
+(ThemeForest emails you theme update notifications)

 Creative Market is another leading WP theme directory where you can browse many quality premium themes from independent theme creators.